squash-authors/SQUASH/README.md

 # SQUASH
-This is a repository for SQUASH: Serverless and Distributed Quantization-based Attributed Vector Similarity Search.
-SQUASH is the first fully serverless vector database with support for hybrid queries.
+This is a repository for Distributed Quantization-based Hybrid Vector Search on Function-as-a-Service (FaaS).
+SQUASH, the system presented in the paper, is the first fully serverless vector database with support for hybrid queries.
 It features OSQ, an optimized and highly parallelizable quantization-based approach for attributes and vectors, and achieves significantly higher performance than alternative vector search solutions at lower cost.

 ## SQUASH Architecture